Life As a Fundraiser

-Fundraiser Definition Organize activities to raise funds or otherwise solicit and gather monetary donations or other gifts for an organization.
+Fundraiser Job Description Organize activities to raise funds or otherwise solicit and gather monetary donations or other gifts for an organization.
 May design and produce promotional materials.
 May also raise awareness of the organization’s work, goals, and financial needs.

 - Secure speakers for charitable events, community meetings, or conferences to increase awareness of charitable, nonprofit, or political causes.